 Challenge #4: Reimbursement

-Why it’s important: Thus, some legislative initiatives are still in progress so physicians and patients can participate in virtual encounters but must be aware of complex legal system behind the apps usage.
+Why it’s important: Thus, some legislative initiatives are still in progress so physicians and patients can participate in virtual encounters but must be aware of the complex legal system behind the app's usage.

-Delivering health care through telemedicine apps is a trend on the rise due to various factors in favor of embracing technologies for opening new opportunities that telemedicine apps users welcome, and telemedicine growth statistics confirms it.
+Delivering health care through telehealth apps is a trend on the rise due to various factors in favor of embracing technologies for opening new opportunities that telemedicine apps users welcome, and telemedicine growth statistics confirm it.

-Besides benefits that doctors and health administrators get from telemedicine apps development, telehealth service proves to be a patients’ best option as it enables hassle-free scheduling appointments, providing frequent consultations, meeting a doctor in the comfort of home, and cutting down considerable amounts of money and time on transporting and waiting, which makes telemedicine apps development a promising sector on the custom software market.
+Besides benefits that doctors and health administrators get from telemedicine apps, telehealth service proves to be a patients’ best option as it enables hassle-free scheduling appointments, providing frequent consultations, meeting a doctor in the comfort of home and cutting down considerable amounts of money and time on transporting and waiting, which makes telemedicine apps development a promising sector on the healthcare software market.